guillempalau/Anki-Connect-Plus/README.md

 # Anki-Connect for Soki
+Fork of [Anki-Connect](https://git.sr.ht/~foosoft/anki-connect) with additional functionalities for better usage with Soki projects like FMA.

-Copy of ther Anki-Connect package for Soki usage.
-Anki-Connect is compatible with the latest stable (2.1.x) releases of Anki; older versions (2.0.x and below) are no longer supported.
+Anki-Connect for Soki is compatible with the latest stable (2.1.x) releases of Anki; older versions (2.0.x and below) are no longer supported.

 ## Installation